 The campus of the Institute comprises the 29-acre island, Moku o Loe, and the 64-acre patch reef that surrounds the island.
-The Marine Laboratory Supervisor directs the maintenance and operation of the physical plant, which includes responsibility for the shop and security staff and the vehicles, research vessel and equipment which are integral to the marine biology laboratory.
+The Auxiliary and Facilities Services Officer directs the maintenance and operation of the physical plant, which includes responsibility for the shop and security staff and the vehicles, research vessel and equipment which are integral to the marine biology laboratory.
 Administrative responsibility extends to general maintenance of the buildings, and scientific and support equipment.
 These include laboratories, classrooms, conference rooms, vehicles, and the boat fleet.
-The marine lab supervisor handles the day to day operation of the maintenance team and nonscientific vessel operation.
+The Auxiliary and Facility Services Officer handles the day-to-day operation of the maintenance team and nonscientific vessel operation.
+A Research Support specialist is also on staff to assist researchers with instrumentation of equipment and experiment design.